 - Social withdrawal

 When heroin abuse is used as self-medication, mental health issues go untreated.
 Then they can worsen over time.
-Heroin abuse can make symptoms of conditions like depression—low mood, hopelessness, and low self-worth—much worse.
-The emotional changes that heroin causes also mean that someone without mental health issues could develop them following substance abuse or drug addiction.
+Heroin abuse can worsen symptoms like depression—low mood, hopelessness, and low self-worth.
+The emotional changes that heroin causes also mean that someone without mental health issues could develop following substance abuse or drug addiction.
 Heroin users often isolate themselves from the world and neglect the positive parts of their lives that help protect their mental health, like the following:

 - A healthy lifestyle